Android-BD/Retrofit2.0_Demo/README.md

             "error": "",
             "result":
                    {
-                       "access_token": "if i should see you after long years,how should i greet,", "token_type": "Bearer",
+                       "access_token": "if i should see you after long years,how should i greet", "token_type": "Bearer",
                        "expires": "2016-05-12 17:13:13",
                        "refresh_token": "with tear? with slience",